MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/create-azure-resources-at-scale.md

 * setupFileLocation
 * logFileLocation

 Variables with a `msdocs-` prefix can be replaced with the prefix of your choice.
-All empty (`""`) variable values use input from the CSV setup file.
+All empty (`""`) variable values use input from the CSV setup file and will be overwritten.

 # [Bash](#tab/bash)